brentini/select-drop/README.md

 * `eventType`: event used to show the option list - default to click
 * `onChange`: callback function called after the selected value is changed
 * `autoSubmit`: If set to true, the form will be submitted when the selected value is changed - default to false
+* `effect`: 'slide' or 'show' determines the effect to show or hide the list - default to slide

 ## Browser Support